starknet-edu/starknet-erc721/README.md

 - In order to receive points, you will have to do execute code in `Evaluator.cairo` such that the function `distribute_points(sender_address, 2)` is triggered, and distributes n points.
 - This repo contains an interface `IExerciceSolution.cairo`.
 Your ERC721 contract will have to conform to this interface in order to validate the exercice; that is, your contract needs to implement all the functions described in `IExerciceSolution.cairo`.
 - A high level description of what is expected for each exercice is in this readme.
 A low level description of what is expected can be inferred by reading the code in `Evaluator.cairo`.
 - The Evaluator contract sometimes needs to make payments to buy your tokens.
-Make sure he has enough tokens to do so!
-If not, you can send ETH directly to the contract.
+Make sure he has enough dummy tokens to do so!
+If not, you should get dummy tokens from the dummy tokens contract and send them to the evaluator

 ### Checking your progress